dicook/Statistical_Thinking/tutorials/lab03/index.md

 * Array
 * List
 * **Data frame**
+    + `economics`, `gapminder` and `pedestrian` datasets that you looked at in the first week are all data frames.

-More on data structures in R, please read one of the chapters in [Advanced R](http://adv-r.had.co.nz/Data-structures.html).
+    * More on data structures in R, please read one of the chapters in [Advanced R](http://adv-r.had.co.nz/Data-structures.html).

 ## Create a data frame